dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/activation_event.md

 - ** \* **

 ### onCommand
-The activation event will be generated when a plug-in `command` is to be triggered.
+The activation event will be generated when an extension `command` is to be triggered.

 ``` json
 "activationEvents": [